General Water Conservation

 Watering via irrigation systems is prohibited between the hours of 10:00 am and 6:00 pm year-round.

-The City's Watering Restrictions can be found here.
+The City's Watering Restrictions can be found here and also on this door hanger developed by the Environmental Services division.

 The City's Drought Contingency Ordinance Plan Ordinance can be found in Chapter 25, Article V, Section 25-140 of the Code of Ordinances.